 - Pour the batter into the prepared baking dish and spread in an even layer.

-- Bake for 20 to 25 minutes, or until the center is set.
+- Bake for 15 minutes, or until the center is set.
 Start checking at the 15 minute mark.

 - Let cool in the pan for 15 minutes before cutting and serving.
 Cut into 16 squares.